 In addition to performing, Audrey is also passionate about teaching.
 She was Director of the Homewood Chamber Music Seminar at Johns Hopkins University from 2017-18 and maintains a small studio of private students.
 Previously, she coached chamber music at the University of Maryland School of Music, and held teaching positions at the International School of Music in Bethesda, MD, Beechwood Knoll Elementary School in Quincy, MA, and Panama Jazz Festival in Panama City, Panama.

-Audrey completed her undergraduate studies in 2011 with Lucy Chapman at the New England Conservatory (NEC) earning the prestigious Chadwick Medal, and received a Master of Music from NEC in 2013 studying with Lucy Chapman, Bayla Keyes and Jennifer Frautschi.
-She is currently pursuing a Doctor of Musical Arts degree at the University of Maryland, studying with David Salness.
+Audrey completed her undergraduate and masters studies at the New England Conservatory (B.M.
+'11, M.M.
+'13), earning the prestigious Chadwick Medal.
+She is currently a Doctor of Musical Arts Candidate at the University of Maryland College Park.
+Her principal teachers include David Salness, Lucy Chapman, Bayla Keyes, Jennifer Frautschi, and Magdalena Richter.
 Audrey plays on a violin bow made in 2000 by Paul Siefried generously on loan from The Maestro Foundation.